vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 81

 diff erent letters of the *vidyā* .
 The four-sided fi gure is the external square enclosure of the *cakra* made of three lines—hence the plural \( *caturasrāṇi* \) form used.
-The “energy phonemes” are the letters *SA* of the three *kū ṭ as* , this being justifi ed by a quotation from a Tantra: “Śiva is *HA* , Śakti is *SA. * ”
+The “energy phonemes” are the letters *SA* of the three *kūṭas* , this being justifi ed by a quotation from a Tantra: “Śiva is *HA* , Śakti is *SA. * ”

 As for the two lotuses, the outer one with sixteen petals is *soma* , a usual designation of the moon, the number sixteen being a lunar number.
 19 The letters numbering nine are the three letters *H* , *R* , *Ī * of each of the three *HRīṂ * \(here called *hṛllekhā* , “the letter *HRīṂ * ”\), the *bindu* joined to them being the *Ṃ * of *HRīṂ . *